 Logical deadlines help drive urgency in the minds of donors.

 I’d also suggest coming up with two other two catalyst time periods to help frame up the rest of your year.
 These could be a local giving day that’s already being sponsored or promoted, or you can come up with your own internal campaign.
 Maybe intentionally drive a summer campaign to offset the seasonality slump.
 You want to have logical, important, time-sensitive campaigns to get your donors involved all year long.

 • Increases communication

-To be effective, each of your funding catalysts need a time-sensitive deadline with an impactful goal you want to accomplish.
+To be effective, each of your funding catalysts needs a time-sensitive deadline with an impactful goal you want to accomplish.
 Once those are set, you’ll need to communicate those elements to your supporters.
 Donors don’t know what’s important or going on within your organization unless you tell them with increased communication.
-Typically at year end we ramp up communication, and we can do the same thing at these specific points within the year to keep donors informed and engaged.
+Typically at year end, we ramp up communication, and we can do the same thing at these specific points within the year to keep donors informed and engaged.

 2. How do organizations balance their communications so donors don’t feel like they are constantly being asked for money?

 Have a cadence to your communications so that it doesn’t feel like there is always an ask going on.

 That is one thing that most organizations are concerned with – donor fatigue.
 While this might be somewhat true, it might be because the communication lacks important parts of the overall story, including inspiring stories and sharing what their money has accomplished within the organization.
 Here is a suggested model for how to structure your overall message: